Biochemistry BS

 Effective Communication

-Program graduates will be able to effectively communicate ideas and experimental results in a variety of formats including written and oral reports and technical graphics.
-They will also be able to search, read, and understand technical literature in the chemical sciences related to their area of interest.
+Program graduates will be able to effectively communicate ideas and experimental results in a variety of formats, including written and oral reports and technical graphics.
+Graduates will also be able to search, read, and understand technical literature in the biochemical sciences related to their area of interest.

 Courses that Contribute: CHEM 113 CHEM 227 CHEM 391 CHEM 455 CHEM 481M CHEM 489 CHEM 495 CHEM 584 CHEM 586